Pvillamanario/Panerai_or_not_Ironhack_final_project/README.md

 > **Stage 2.- If the watch image is confirmed as a Panerai watch, make some suggestions based on aesthetic aspects.**

-- Using as dataset the images fetched from Watchfinder (it is, watches that are on sale).
+- Using as dataset the images fetched from Watchfinder (this is, watches that are on sale).

 - Taking a VGG19 cnn and freezing the last layer, we can perform a feature extraction from each image on sale.
 This results in a unique vector than represents the image and that can be simplified applying PCA.

 - Passing a new image through our feature extractor and PCA reduction provides a new vector, which most similars ones can be found through cosine distance, resulting in a group with most similar preprocessed images of watches on sale.

+- You can find all info about this model on the notebook attached.

 &nbsp;